speakASAP/nginx-microservice/docs/BLUE_GREEN_DEPLOYMENT.md

 **Automatic Management:**

 - Infrastructure is automatically checked before each deployment
-- If not running, it will be started automatically
+- Shared infrastructure is detected and used if available
+- Service-specific infrastructure is started if not running
 - Uses `restart: always` policy for automatic recovery

 **Important**: Infrastructure containers are **never stopped** during blue/green deployments.
 Only application containers (backend, frontend) are managed by blue/green.